-Tobacco Use
+Tobacco Use and Vaping

 Residence halls are smoke-free.
+Smoking is defined as traditional smoking tobacco, any and all substances that are consumed by applying fire to them and the fumes inhaled, e-cigarettes, vaping or any other method that produces fumes that are inhaled.
 No smoking is permitted in any area of the residential facility, including residents' rooms.
-All smoking must be done 20 feet away from all entrances on campus.
+All smoking must be done in marked smoking permitted areas.
 Smokeless tobacco is not permitted in public areas (i.e., lobby, bathrooms, study lounges).